- Whats On

 LEADER is a French acronym which roughly translates as 'Liaison among Actors in Rural Economic Development'.

-Grants under the LEADER scheme are funded by the European Agricultural Fund for Rural Development, and are part of the Rural Development Programme for England (RDPE) while the UK remained in the EU.
+Grants under the LEADER scheme were funded by the European Agricultural Fund for Rural Development, and were part of the Rural Development Programme for England (RDPE) while the UK remained in the EU.